 I often get asked by my readers how to get started with homeschooling.
 One issue that comes up a lot is how to homeschool reluctant learners.
 Many new homeschool parents are frustrated by how difficult it is to get their kids to be enthusiastic and excited about learning at home.

-Even though we’re more than 4 years into homeschooling, I very clearly remember how I felt trying to homeschool my reluctant learners in the beginning.
+Even though we’re more than four years into homeschooling, I very clearly remember how I felt trying to homeschool my reluctant learners in the beginning.
 I felt like a failure and also like I’d made a huge mistake by taking them out of school.

 It took us a long time to really get into the swing of homeschooling.
 I think it’s because I bashed my head against a brick wall for months.
 I was so adamant to recreate school at home and to have it look exactly like I imagined it in my head.
 I eventually realized that this was not the way.